alexey-ernest/awesome-logger/README.md

 /{id} | DELETE | Deletes subscription by id.
 /machine/{name} | GET | Retrieves all subscriptions by machine name.

+### Error-Handling Service
+Implemented as a Console Application.
+Can also be [installed](#installing-error-handling-service) as a Windows Service.
+Listens for error messages and logs them into the Windows Event Log.

+### Notification Service
+Implemented as a Console Application.
+Should be [installed](#installing-notification-service) as a Windows Service.

+### Monitoring Service
+Implemented as a Console Application.
+Should be [installed](#installing-monitor-service) as a Windows Service.

+* Retrieves related subscription parameters from `Subscriptions API` immediately after start.
+* Listen for messages about subscription update.
+If related subscription updated, monitor stops all parsers and retrieves fresh subscription parameters from `Subscriptions API`.
+* Scans files in specified directory which fit file search criteria.
+For instance, `C:\logs\*` will scan all files in directory, `C:\logs\*.log` will only scan for files with extension `.log`
+* Parses files by reading line by line and testing against subscription's pattern.
+If line matches the pattern, parser emits corresponding message to Service Bus.
+* Listens for system events to be notified for changes according monitoring files.
+If file modified, renamed or created, the parser scans it again.

+### Audit API

+### Log Generator Service

 ### Service Bus
 Service Bus is used as a robust messaging service for loosely-coupled message-driven components of the system.